AaryanSharma03/soc_workshop/README.md

 next by selecting at Vout=1.25V.
 ![Screenshot (517)](https://github.com/user-attachments/assets/9d8c12c9-e582-4127-bff5-ec0390773744)
 ![Screenshot 2025-01-02 190307](https://github.com/user-attachments/assets/f4499625-ca0d-4997-8613-49c6d86d66f5)
-So on viewing the ngspice we come to know that Vout=1.25V at time = 1.16295e^-09, knowing the time at rising Vout with respect to Vin we calculate the `rise delay` as below:
+So on viewing the ngspice we come to know that Vout=1.25V at time = 1.16295e^-09 AND Vin=1.25 at time = 1.01474e^-09, knowing the time at rising Vout with respect to Vin we calculate the `rise delay` as below:
 ```math
 Rise Delay = 1.16295ns - 1.01474ns = 0.14821ns
 ```